Skip to main content

 Game time.
 You’re never going to get the kids to sleep without burning off the sugar bomb they’ve just ingested.
 Convince your crew to leave all the devices inside and play some old-school games.
 Try a no-equipment game such as charades, red light, green light or Simon says.
 Larger families could try sardines (a twist on hide-and-seek) or Mother, may I?
 For fun lawn games, try kid-safe lawn darts or croquet.
 For very young kids, go nuts with the bubbles for a popping-good time.

 After games, it’s time for music or stories.
 My husband likes to play guitar by the campfire.
 Do you have a musician in the family?
 Or see if you can get the troops singing in a family sing-along.
 It might be fun to teach the kids classic folk songs like “This Land Is Your Land” or “I’ve Been Working on the Railroad.”
-Or sing whatever you know — belt out Beyoncé if that’s what you like.
-Ghost stories are fun for older kids; you could look one up beforehand if you don't know any.
+Or sing whatever you know — belt out a Beyoncé song if that’s what you like.
+Ghost stories are fun for older kids; you could look one up beforehand if you don’t know any.

 For families with older kids, cozy up for an outdoor movie.
 You could watch together on a device in your tent, or set up the big screen following these DIY outdoor movie ideas.
 After your movie or stories, have everyone zip inside to brush their teeth and for a final bathroom break, then snuggle in to sleep.

-Two girls watching a movie outdoors in their backyard campout
+girls watching a movie in their backyard

 Good morning!?
 First things first: Run inside and get the coffee maker going.
 Then, if you’re feeling ambitious, fire up the camp stove for pancakes or oatmeal.
 Or there’s nothing wrong with a buffet of cereal, fruit and milk grabbed from the kitchen.